mchilcott/lab-monitor/README.md

 # Lab Monitoring System

 This project contains the firmware for the monitoring nodes used in [Kjaergaard Lab](http://physics.otago.ac.nz/research/kjaergaardlab/), University of Otago, New Zealand.
+You can view our monitoring dashboard [here](http://hoodoo.otago.ac.nz/mattlab/).

 ## System Overview